joshgerdes/jekyll-uno/_drafts/native-rdp-client-azure-bastion.md

  9. It now warns you about creating an: AzureBastionSubnet with a prefix of at least /27, so we need to create one; click on **Manage Subnet Configuration**.
 10. Click **+ Subnet**
 11. For the Name type in: **AzureBastionSubnet**
-12. For the **Subnet** address range: **10.0.1.0/27** _If you get an error that indicates the address is overlapping with the aadds-subnet, it may be because the Address space is only a /24; click Cancel and click on Address Space in the Virtual Network and change the /24 to/16 to increase the address range._
+12. For the **Subnet** address range: **10.0.1.0/27** _If you get an error that indicates the address is overlapping with another subnet it may be because the Address space is only a /24; click Cancel and click on Address Space in the Virtual Network and change the /24 to/16 to increase the address range._
 13. Click **Save** to create the subnet
     ![Azure - Bastion](/uploads/az_subnet.png "Azure - Bastion")
 14. Up the Top, click **Create a Bastion**.
 To go back to the Bastion setup, your Subnet should be selected automatically.